Keepers of the Light, 2018 - 2019

 Lighthouses have fascinated people both for their feats of engineering in their construction, and the romance of their associations, those tales of shipwrecks, disasters and heroism.
 The lights produced in Smethwick, itself so far from the sea, were indispensable in ensuring the transport of goods and people to and from this island nation.
 As such, there is a great local pride and interest in the glassmakers who made this possible.

-Follow the progress of the project on our social media.
+Follow on our social media.

 Map of Portland Bill, 1888